 #5.
 Do Not Overwork And Overload Your Printer

 Another mistake most people do is overfeeding their printer with papers resulting in paper jams.
-It’s also best not to let any paper sit on the paper feed for too long as this can invite dust and other types of debris into the inside premises of the printer, this is also the number one factor that causes paper jam.
+It’s also best not to let any paper sit on the paper feed for too long as this can invite dust and other types of debris into the inside premises.

 Keep all the trays and feeders closed whenever it is not in use, this is to preserve the cleanliness of the printer as well.
 Also, keep in mind that even though printers are machines they also need some break in between printing to prevent overheat.
 This happens when printing large volumes of documents continuously.

-Also, try not to forget about clearing up your printing queues which might cause your printer to produce unnecessary copies of documents that you no longer need, this will save your printer from working and using energy and ink too.
+Don’t forget to clear up printing queues that may cause your printer to produce unnecessary copies that you no longer need.
+This will save your printer from working and using energy and ink too.

 #6.
 Keep The Ink Nozzles Moist